Texas judge blocks investigations of trans youth parents

 A Texas judge on Friday blocked the state from investigating as child abuse gender confirming care for transgender youth.

-District Judge Amy Clark Meachum issued a temporary injunction preventing the state from enforcing Republican Gov. Greg Abbott’s directive to compel the Department of Family and Protective Services to investigate reports of youth receiving such care.
+District Judge Amy Clark Meachum issued a temporary injunction preventing the state from enforcing Republican Gov. Greg Abbott’s directive to compel the Department of Family and Protective Services to investigate.

 The injunction broadens Meachum’s earlier order blocking the state’s investigation of the parents of one transgender teenager.
 The American Civil Liberties Union and Lambda Legal sued on behalf of the parents of the 16-year-old girl over the investigation and Abbott’s directive.
 Meachum scheduled a trial for July 11 on the challenge to Abbott’s directive.